fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 ### Changes to EOSIO software

-It does not make much sense to implement the crypto primitives required by the EVM in WebAssembly as it exhibits poor performance and bloats the binary.
+It does not make much sense to implement the crypto primitives required by the EVM in WebAssembly as it exhibits poor performance and bloats the WASM binary.
 Therefore we have introduced 7 additional intrinsics to the EOSIO contract environment:

 - evm_keccak256
 - evm_ecrecover